2018 Australian federal budget: Superannuation consolidation

-Fund exit fees are to be banned.
-The Australian Tax Office will be given powers to consolidate superannuation from a person's inactive accounts, sending it to their active account.
+Fund exit fees were banned.
+The Australian Taxation Office was given powers to consolidate superannuation from a person's inactive accounts, sending it to their active account.
 Superannuation accounts that have had no contributions for over 13 months and that have a balance of under $6,000 will be subject to this scheme from 1 July 2019.

 Women's Budget

 An analysis of how the budget measures will affect women has concluded that the taper effect will create a disincentive to work.
 A statement on women's economic security will be unveiled by Kelly O'Dwyer in spring 2018.

 Debt and deficit

 The Budget deficit for 2017/18 is expected to be $18.2 billion, falling to $14.5 billion in 2018/19.
 The Budget is expected to return to a surplus of $2.2 billion in 2019/20, and increasing to $16.6 billion in 2021/22.

 The government's debt level is forecast to be $629 billion in 2019/20.